openshift/installer/Documentation/troubleshooting/tectonic-upgrade.md

 ### Updating to 1.7 before updating to v1.6.7_tectonic.2.

-If Tectonic has been updated to 1.7.1-tectonic.1 before updating to 1.6.7_tectonic.2, reset the TPR to clear the update error.
+Updating Tectonic to 1.7.1-tectonic.1 before updating to 1.6.7_tectonic.2 will issue the following error:

-You will receive the error:

 ```
 Updates are not possible : Upgrade is not supported: minor version upgrade is not supported, desired: "1.7.2-tectonic.1", current: "1.6.7-tectonic.1"
 ```

+To clear the error and proceed with the update, reset the TPR.

 First, use `kubectl replace` to reset to the desired version: